We are a global network of free-to-attend antenatal groups, linked up by social media.

 About the Founder

 Milli Hill set up the Positive Birth Movement from her living room in 2012, motivated by both her own birth experiences, and her growing frustration whenever she heard the words, “They didn’t let me” in a birth story.
 She has since gone on to become a well recognised voice for women in the birth world, writing extensively in the mainstream press (BestDaily, Telegraph, Guardian), and speaking regularly at national and international conferences and events.
-Her book for pregnant women, The Positive Birth Book, published in Spring 2017, is a bestseller, and her next book will be published in Spring 2020.
-She has three small children and lives in Somerset.
+Her book for pregnant women, The Positive Birth Book, published in Spring 2017, is a bestseller, and her next book will be published in August 2019.
+She has three children and lives in Somerset.

 To email Milli click here or call 077 391 391 15.